It's a paradox of S and M that it is actually the submissive, not the dominant, that is truly in control of the sexual encounter.

 Because US society places a lot of value on independence and personal freedom, the stereotypical reaction to the concept of submitting to another person is often one of revulsion; because it is a kink, it is almost never talked about casually (and when it is, it is often given labels like 'sick' or 'perverted'): these two things combine to make discovering and dealing with one's submissive tastes a rather difficult and sometimes traumatizing task.

 The strength and scope of these tendencies varies widely.
 To start with, they can be broken down into two broad categories: sexual and non-sexual.
 Concerning the non-sexual 'everyday' behaviors: some people like to lead, some are only happy when they serve.
-People at the extreme ends of this spectrum can exhibit behaviors that most people consider negative: extreme bossiness and rudeness (think overblown type A personality) or indecisiveness and an inability to stand up for onesself.
+People at the extreme ends of this spectrum can exhibit behaviors that most people consider negative: extreme bossiness and rudeness (think overblown type A personality) or indecisiveness and an inability to stand up for oneself.
 Psychologists may use the terms 'submissive' and 'dominant' to describe such behaviors, and the reader should be aware that in this context they probably aren't referring to sexual D/s.

 Thus, in normal life, submissives are not necessarily pushovers - in the world of D/s, it is often heard that subs are some of the strongest people out there, i.e., strong of mind and heart.
 How you react to the general populace is going to be different from how you react to bedroom partners, and Dom/mes and subs are no different.

-The sexual tendancies vary in strength - some people just like their partner to control a session of what would otherwise be vanilla sex or like to role-play at serious D/s; at the other end are people who are highly aroused by thoughts of being sexually dominated, and have a strong desire to experience such.
+The sexual tendencies vary in strength - some people just like their partner to control a session of what would otherwise be vanilla sex or like to role-play at serious D/s; at the other end are people who are highly aroused by thoughts of being sexually dominated, and have a strong desire to experience such.
 The scope can range from pure D/s to including some of the more commonly associated kinks like sadomasochism (S&M) and bondage, to less-common kinks like knife play and asphyxiation.

 The Dom/me also has needs that the sub meets - in this respect a D/s relationship is just like any other relationship, or even a close friendship.
 Both people have needs that the other can meet, but those needs aren't going to be exactly complimentary, so each person is (hopefully) going to do some things that they don't necessarily like to do just because they like making the other person happy.
-This tends to be a visible feature of a serious sub's behavior, to want do everything they can to make their Dom/me happy.

 You don't necessarily have to be a Gorean to operate without safewords, or (as I have already pointed out) to have the Dom/me truly in control.
 Goreans are a particular variant of the total power exchange, but not by any means the only one.